Care and Maintenance Instructions

 The use of any other humidifier water treatment solutions will void the warranty of the Piano Life Saver System and may void the warranty of the piano manufacturer.

 Prior to moving your piano, have your technician drain the Humidifier tank and prepare the System for transport.
 After moving the piano, your technician should re-install the System and ensure it is operating correctly.
 The System's warranty is voided in the event this procedure is not followed.

-Notice the "super safe" Fused Plug on the Humidistat power cord.
-Because pianos are heavy, the power cord could be damaged if the piano rolls over it.
-In the event of damage to the cord or a direct lightning strike, the fuse in the plug will "blow" and prevent the flow of electricity through the power cord, thus preventing any further damage.
+Notice the Fused Plug on the Humidistat power cord.
+Because pianos are heavy and often have metal casters, the power cord could be damaged if the piano rolls over it.
+In the event of damage to the cord, the fuse in the plug will "blow" and prevent the flow of electricity through the power cord, thus preventing any further damage.
 The plug head contains two 5-AMP, 125-volt glass fuses.
 If the green POWER light is not on, unplug the System and inspect the cord for damage.
 If there is no obvious damage, remove the fuse from the brass clips inside the plug and replace it with the spare fuse in the plug.
 If the cord is damaged, the Humidistat should not be plugged into an electrical outlet again.
 Call the piano technician who installed your System or Dampp-Chaser Corp., (828) 692-8271, to report the problem.
 Only 5-AMP, 125-volt glass, 5 mm x 20 mm fast-acting fuses should be used in the plug.
 Never use a fuse with greater amperage than 5 AMPS.
-These fuses are readily available at electronics stores such as Radio Shack.
+These fuses are readily available at electronics stores.
 In the event you cannot find the fuses, Dampp-Chaser has a supply.